tlevine/www.thomaslevine.com/content/!/open-data-500-data-package/index.md

 I've also packaged the it as a
 [Data Package](http://data.okfn.org/standards/data-package),
-check out the git repository (`git://github.com/tlevine/open-data-500.git`) so you can use any of
+so you can check out the git repository (`git://github.com/tlevine/open-data-500.git`) and use any of
 [these fancy tools](http://data.okfn.org/tools)
 to load the `datapackage.json` file.